dojo/framework/docs/en/middleware/supplemental.md

 ## Core render middleware

 The `@dojo/framework/core/vdom` module includes foundational middleware that is useful across the majority of Dojo applications.
-These are mainly useful when building other custom middleware (they underpin [additional middleware](#optional-middleware) offered by the framework), but can occasionally be useful in general widget development.
+These are mainly useful when building other custom middleware (they underpin the [additional middleware](#optional-middleware) offered by the framework), but can occasionally be useful in general widget development.

 ### `invalidator`